aashimajaiswal/FCC-GenAI/Notes/OpenAIPromptEng.md

     4. `TelegramChatBot/main.py` is where the bot is } code has updated from the time video was made
     5. make sure to add .env for it to work
     6. Figure out how to make it work offline

+## Finetuning of GPT-3 model for text classification
+How to fine tune a model and make it personalised to yourself.
+Gave a high level overview.
+Look more in.
+In depth guide here: https://platform.openai.com/docs/guides/fine-tuning

+## Whisper and DALLE Project
+Done something similar in MSBA.

+## Prompt Engineering
+OpenAI do on prompt engineering: https://platform.openai.com/docs/guides/prompt-engineering
+- Prompt is everything in LLM to get a useful answer
+- Components of Prompt engineering
+    - optimise prompts
+    - perfect interactions between AI and humans
+    - monitor prompts
+    - maintain up to date prompts
+- Best practices: be clear, create a persona, specify format, dont lead w answer, limit scope
+- Types: Zero shot propmting (straight q, no examples to structure response), Few shot prompting (u give response examples)
+- AI hallucination: when LLM gives false information.